area17/twill/README.md

 - Not adding the *item block* to the _repeaters_ section.

 #### How to add Browser Fields
-If you are requested to enable the possibility to add a related model, then the Browser fields are the match.
+If you are requested to enable the possibility to add a related model, then the browser fields are the match.
 If you have an Article that can have related products.

 On the Article(entity) form we have: